Everything you need from a business phone without the fluff

 - provide different service levels for different customer groups;

-- and, as the result, to improve customer service.
+- collectively improve overall customer service.

 - The business number the caller dialed (useful if you have several numbers in your phone system)

 - The call option they selected through the Auto-attendant

 - The group the caller belongs to — regular, black list or VIP

 - The time of the call: business hours or after-hours

 Each of these call groups can have its own call queue.
 For example, a queue of prospect calls to the sales team, a queue of regular customer calls to the support team, a queue of VIP customer calls to the support team, and so on.